bigdatacloudapi/nodejs-api-client/README.md

 BigDataCloud offers a range of extremely useful and fast APIs that can be utilised in both backend and frontend scenarios.
 From validating customer input live to the next generation of IP Geolocation technology, BigDataCloud has an API suitable to your needs.

-For a full list of APIs, visit our [documentation area](https://www.bigdatacloud.com/docs).

 You can access any and all BigDataCloud APIs with a free API Key.
 To get your API Key, just access your account and retrieve it from your [Account Dashboard](https://www.bigdatacloud.com/account).
 If you are not yet a customer, it is completely free to join.